opendp/opendp/docs/source/getting-started/tabular-data/index.rst

      - Single Year

-While the dataset does not contain a unique identifier for individuals, we've generated a column of unique identifiers ``PIDENT`` for the purpose of demonstrating library functionality.
+While the dataset does not contain a unique identifier for individuals, we've generated a synthetic column of unique identifiers, ``PIDENT``, for the purpose of demonstrating library functionality.

 Compositor Overview